-1972 was a year of transitions for Marvel Comics as Stan Lee was being promoted, he started to hand over to his protégé Roy Thomas his management responsibilities, making him the new editor-in-chief of the company.
-It was also the time when Marvel finally passed DC in overall sales.
-And it was a time when superheroes were not that hot.
-Their popularity was not as strong and Marvel bet on diversification in order to stay relevant.
+1972 was a year of transition for Marvel Comics.
+Stan Lee was promoted and started handing over his management responsibilities to his protégé, Roy Thomas, who became the new editor-in-chief of the company.
+This was also the year that Marvel finally surpassed DC Comics in terms of overall sales.
+Superheroes were not that widely popular at the time.
+Their popularity was waning, so Marvel diversified to stay relevant.

 Taking advantage of the loosening of the Comics Code, Marvel launched new horror titles like The Tomb of Dracula, Ghost Rider, The Man-Thing, and Werewolf by Night, of course.
 Back then, Roy Thomas was trying a lot of new concepts.

-The Origins of Werewolf by Night
+The Origin of Werewolf by Night

 Werewolf by Night Publication History